KyleCSharp/TrueCodersFlashCards2.0/README.md

 # Features
 The True Coders Flashcards MVC Project includes the following features:

-Ability to view flashcards for C#, CSS, HTML, and SQL
+Ability to view flashcards for C#, CSS, HTML, JavaScript, and SQL
 # Architecture
 The project is built using the Model-View-Controller (MVC) architectural pattern, which separates the application logic into three interconnected components: